 In his own books, Pullman is no more generous to Christianity than he is to Lewis.
 In His Dark Materials, Pullman never once offers any nuance in his portrayal of Christians.
 They are only fear-mongering scoundrels; stupid religious fanatics; or violent, oppressive tyrants.
 In one interview, Pullman asserts, “Everybody who claims to know there is a God seems to use that as an excuse for exercising power over other people.”
 These kinds of claims are exaggerated at best and slanderous at worst.
 They simply do not align with reality.

 Pullman has failed to wrestle with the fact that Christianity has brought much good into the world.
 He doesn’t acknowledge the fact that the virtues of love and kindness are born out of the nature of God, as described by the Christian worldview.
 He ignores the reality that Christianity has been instrumental in promoting education, founding hospitals, and caring for the poor, the sick, and the dying.
 He fails to acknowledge that belief in life after death was the very thing that led many Christians back into the world with renewed fervor to love it and the people who inhabit it.
-In Pullman’s presentation of Christianity as repressive of all natural and sexual feeling, he simply has not grappled with the writings of Augustine (the Doctor of Desire) nor evaluated any of the recent work of the Christian writer Christopher West, which celebrates the goodness of the body and sexuality.
+In Pullman’s presentation of Christianity as repressive of all natural and sexual feeling, he simply has not grappled with the conversation about desire in the Christian tradition nor evaluated any of the recent work of the Christian writer Christopher West, which celebrates the goodness of the body and sexuality.
 Finally, Pullman fails to account for the fact that even when the church was corrupt, there were always reformers seeking to bring it back into alignment with the teachings of Scripture.

 In the end, Pullman’s refutation of Lewis and Christianity is really a refutation of his own caricature of Lewis and Christianity.
 Any helpful comment that he might have to make in criticism of Christianity or Lewis is obscured by his clear hatred for them.